 - Other disorders and medical conditions that affect the biomechanics of your toes

 How Do I Prevent Hammertoe?

 - Avoid pointy-toed flats, dress shoes or pumps (or try to minimize how frequently you wear them).

-- Avoid high heels
+- Avoid high heels.

-- Shoes with laces are highly recommended so that you will have more control over how tight your shoes are
+- Shoes with laces are highly recommended so that you will have more control over how tight your shoes are.

 Book an appointment for hammertoes

 You do not need a referral to become a patient at our foot clinic.
-Schedule an appointment by using the Appointment Request form below or contact the clinic at 416-769-FEET(3338).This form is currently undergoing maintenance.
-Please try again later.
+Schedule an appointment by using the Appointment Request form below or contact the clinic at 416-769-FEET(3338).